qbicsoftware/metastats-cli/doc/Openbis_Projectstructure.md

 # Project Structure

-In the following the project structure of openBis as required from MetaStats is explained.
+The project structure of openBis as required from MetaStats is explained in the following diagram.
 The metadata fields stored with the respective objects are indicated to give an understanding of how the projected should look like.

 ![architecture](projectStructure.png)